 Ngozi Okonjo-Iweala Family Origin:

-With her level of influence in the financial societies, many people kept wondering what part of the globe she belongs.
+With her level of influence in the financial societies, many people kept wondering what part of the globe she belongs to.
 In a feat to provide an answer, our team found out that Ngozi enjoys the privileges of dual citizenship.

 Apparently, she is a native of Nigeria by birth.
 On the other hand, she became a citizen of the US through Naturalization in 2019.